 - 2 cup beef broth

+- Mix the salt, pepper, onion powder, garlic, and rosemary in a bowl and mix it all together with a spoon to create your rub.
 Coat your entire rib roast with the rub.
 Make sure to use it all.
-After the rib roast is coated, set it to the side.
+After the rib roast is coated, set it aside.

-Turn your Traeger up to 350° and let it cook for approximately one hour or until the internal temperature reaches 125°.
+- Turn your Traeger up high and let it cook until the internal temperature reaches 120°.

-Pull the roast off of the grill when it hits 125° and let it rest for fifteen minutes before slicing.
+- Pull the roast off of the grill when it hits 120° and let it rest for twenty minutes before slicing.

 - Pour the juices from the bottom of the pan through a strainer, skim the fat off of the top, and use the remaining juice for your au jus.